aaron-grau/curic/react/readings/intro_to_react_components.md

 Open [this example][simple_component] in another tab and read along below.

 Start with `index.html`.
-It's a normal HTML document that contains a <div id='root'/>.
-This `#root` element will serve as the hook onto which we insert our React component.
-Don't worry about the script tags for now.
+It's a normal HTML document that contains a `<div id='root'/>`.
+This `#root` element will serve as the 'hook' into which we insert our React component.

 Now, take a look at `index.js`.
-Look at `React.createClass()` and `ReactDOM.render()`.
-These two functions allow you to create components and render them onto the DOM, respectively.
+Note `React.createClass()` and `ReactDOM.render()`. `React.createClass()` is used to create a re-useable component called `SimpleComponent`, which is then passed to `ReactDOM.render()`, which inserts it into the DOM inside the `root`.

+Both `React.createClass()` and `ReactDOM.render()` contain JSX syntax (the parts that look like HTML).
+These expressions represent Javascript functions that ultimately render HTML.

+The Demo also contains a `package.json` file, which is used to configure NPM.
+This package is similar to a `Gemfile` that lists all of an app's dependencies.
+You'll read more about this later.

+It also contains a `webpack.config.js` file, which configures Webpack.
+Note that the output file, `bundle.js`, is sourced in our `index.html` and represents all of our app's code, along with its dependencies.

 ## Dependencies